Assignment 3: Boa: Adding new operators

 1.1 Concrete Syntax

-start from the line that says %type <(Lexing.position * Lexing.position) Exprs.expr> program
+start from the line that says %type <(Lexing.position * Lexing.position) Exprs.expr> program, which means

 (decorated with a pair of start- and end-positions), and then %start program